drewblessing/gitlab-cli/README.md

 ## NOTE ##

-This may not work with GitLab 6.x.
-Development is ongoing and a new version will be posted shortly.
-What's more, the new version will be drastically refactored and will be backed by rspec tests.
-This will ensure that future versions can be released quicker and with confidence.
-Thanks for your patience.
+This may not work with GitLab 6.x+.
+This project is no longer maintained.
+For a fully-functional, maintained CLI tool look at http://narkoz.github.io/gitlab/

 ## Current version is 2.0.0.